reactome/release-update-dois/orthoinference/README.md

 ![alt text](https://github.com/reactome/data-release-pipeline/blob/develop/assets/OrthoinferenceOverview.png)

-For each species, we take all Human <b>ReactionlikeEvents</b> (RlE) instances (<i>Reaction, BlackBoxEvent, Polymerisation, Depolymerisation, FailedReaction</i>) in the `release_current/test_reactome` database that is a copy of the the `slice_current/test_slice` database after <a href="https://github.com/reactome/data-release-pipeline/tree/develop/updateStableIds">updateStableIds</a> has beenr un.
+For each species, we take all Human <b>ReactionlikeEvents</b> (RlE) instances (<i>Reaction, BlackBoxEvent, Polymerisation, Depolymerisation, FailedReaction</i>) in the `release_current/test_reactome` database that is a copy of the the `slice_current/test_slice` database after <a href="https://github.com/reactome/data-release-pipeline/tree/develop/updateStableIds">updateStableIds</a> has been run.
 For each of these RlE instances, there are a few basic rules that must be followed for an inference to be attempted.
 It must pass a series of <a href="https://github.com/reactome/data-release-pipeline/blob/develop/orthoinference/src/main/java/org/reactome/orthoinference/SkipInstanceChecker.java">filters</a> and have <b>at least 1</b> protein instance, determined using the <a href="https://github.com/reactome/data-release-pipeline/blob/develop/orthoinference/src/main/java/org/reactome/orthoinference/ProteinCountUtility.java">ProteinCountUtility</a>.

 If the RlE passes all these tests, it is considered <i>eligible</i> for inference.
 Inference is first attempted on the RlE's <b>input</b> and <b>output</b> attributes, followed by <b>catalyst</b> and <b>regulation</b> inference attempts. <u>If the input or output inferences fail, then the process is terminated for that RlE since they are required components of any ReactionlikeEvent.</u>